TechnicalPursuit/TIBET/README.md

 The <a href="https://github.com/TechnicalPursuit/TIBET/wiki"
 target="_blank">TIBET Wiki</a> provides extensive tutorials,
-whitepapers, and other conceptual and design documentation. _Some variation may exist between TIBET versions_.
+whitepapers, and other conceptual and design documentation.
+We strongly recommend you take a few minutes to scan it.

 <a name="tutorials" href="#"></a>
 #### Tutorials